 Tip #2: Naver Map

-Neither Google or Apple Maps work well in Seoul.
-We got lost a few times before finally downloading the Naver Map app.
+Neither Google or Apple Maps works well in Seoul.
+We got lost a few times before finally downloading the Naver Map app lol.

 Tip #3: Metro Deposit Refund

 If you purchase a one-time subway ticket, the machine charges you a deposit.
 You can return the ticket to get that deposit back when you’re done with the ride, so don’t throw away your ticket!
 The deposit refund machines are right by the exit turnstiles.

 Tip #4: International Taxi

 Prebook an international taxi at the airport — the drivers speak English and the ride is a flat rate (around $50).

 Well… the question is really where not to eat.
 I feel like you can mostly eat anywhere and the food will be homey and delicious.
 We researched a few restaurants to visit but also just popped into spots that looked good, and they didn’t disappoint.

 Of course, Korean BBQ is a must!
 My favorite is pork belly (samgyeopsal) and Husband’s favorites are marinated beef (bulgogi) and beef short ribs (kalbi).
 Get a side of stew, like fermented soybean paste soup (doenjang-jjigae).
 Wash it all down with Hite/Cass and soju.